You are probably aware of the words ‘captions’ and ‘subtitles’ and at first glance, they may appear to be identical.

 If you don’t what to get into too much details and you just want to get straight into the answer, let’s get into the ’too long, didn’t read’ part and get straight into it by watching the video below or read the next two sections:

-Captions are generally designed for those who are d/Deaf or hard of hearing and tend to have both speech and non-speech elements in the videos e.g. coughs, music, door slams, thunderstorm, dog barkings, etc.
+Captions are generally designed for those who are deaf and tend to have both speech and non-speech elements in the videos e.g. coughs, music, door slams, thunderstorm, dog barkings, etc.

 Subtitles are generally designed for viewers who can hear the audio in the video but do not understand the languages e.g. foreign films.